willmorgan/winston-azure-application-insights/README.md

 [1]: https://github.com/flatiron/winston
 [2]: https://github.com/Microsoft/ApplicationInsights-node.js/tree/1.0.1#migrating-from-versions-prior-to-022

-## Treating errors as exceptions

-You can set the option `treatErrorsAsExceptions` when configuring the transport to treat errors as app insights exceptions for log levels >= `error` (defaults to `false`).
+## Error & Exception Logging: Exceptions vs. Traces

+The Application Insights "exceptions" table allows you to see more detailed error information including the stack trace.
+Therefore for all log events at severity level error or above, an exception is logged if the library detects that an Error object has been passed.
+The log event will still generate a trace with the correct severity level regardless of this setting, but please note that any Error object will have its `stack` property omitted when sent to `trackTrace`.
+All other properties are included.

-This allows you to see it clearly in the Azure Application Insights instead of having to access trace information manually and set up alerts based on the related metrics.
+This allows you to see clearly Azure Application Insights instead of having to access trace information manually and set up alerts based on the related metrics.

-How it works:
+How it works with `sendErrorsAsExceptions: true`:

-* `winstonLogger.log('error', 'error message');` will trigger an app insights `trackException` with `Error('error message')` as argument
+* `logger.error('error message');` creates a trace with severity level 3; *no* exception is tracked

-* `winstonLogger.log('error', new Error('error message'));` will trigger an app insights `trackException` with the Error object as argument
+* `logger.error(new Error('error message'));` creates a trace with severity level 3, *and* an exception with the Error object as argument

-* `winstonLogger.log('error', 'error message', new Error('error message'));` will trigger an app insights `trackException` with the Error object as argument
+* `logger.error('error message', new Error('error message'));` creates a trace with severity level 3, *and* an exception with the Error object as argument
+* `logger.error(new Error('error message'), logContext);` creates a trace and exception and logContext is set to the customDimensions (properties) track* field
+* `logger.info(new Error('error message'));` creates a trace with severity level 1; *no* exception is tracked

+If you do not wish to track exceptions, you can set the option `sendErrorsAsExceptions: false` when configuring the transport.